mikearango/Google-Cloud-GPU-Instance/Installation.md

-# DATS 6450
+## DATS 6450
+### Setting up a deep learning compute instance with Google Cloud Platform

 This document details the installation process for a Google Cloud Virtual Machine with GPUs and deep learning frameworks.
 To see how the same can be done in AWS, see [Elizabeth Rychlinski](https://github.com/ERych/CC-Summer17/blob/master/Project-Phase1.md)'s
 Github repository.

-*Setting up a deep learning compute instance with Google Cloud Platform*
+*Note: In most places where the user will be prompted to answer yes/no to a prompt, we add `-y` to the end of the command so it will automatically answer yes to all prompts.
+However, if you run into a case where it prompts you to answer, then always answer in the affirmative.*

 #### Step 1.
 Upgrade Google Cloud Account from the free-tier and Request GPUs
 1. Go to https://console.cloud.google.com (sign in with your login credentials if necessary)